championballer/LFmT/Python3/README.md

 6. instances of a class can be deallocated using del keyword.

 7. While defining methods in a class.
 If it doesn't have self as an argument, then it can only be called by the class object. and if self is mentioned as a parameter.
-Then the instance can be used to access the method directly and if we want to access the method using the class variable then we need to pass an instance as argument.
+Then the instance can be used to access the method directly and if we want to access the method using the class variable then we need to pass an instance as argument. self is used to refer to the current instance like this in other languages.

 ```python
 class Thief: